lcp-llp/terraform-provider-freshservice/docs/data-sources/asset.md

 page_title: "freshservice_asset Data Source - freshservice"
 subcategory: ""
 description: |-
-  Use this data source to search for existing Freshservice assets by name, item_id, or asset_tag.
+  Use this data source to search for existing Freshservice assets by name, display_id, or asset_tag.
 ---

 # freshservice_asset (Data Source)

-Use this data source to search for existing Freshservice assets by name, item_id, or asset_tag.
+Use this data source to search for existing Freshservice assets by name, display_id, or asset_tag.

 ## Example Usage